-Volcano erupts on Italian island of Stromboli
+Volcano erupts on Italian island of Stromboli, starts fires

 The island was the setting for a 1950 movie starring Ingrid Bergman and, with other islands in the Aeolian archipelago, has become a favorite location in recent decades for holiday homes for the rich and famous.

-Reporting by Angelo Amante; Writing by Crispian Balmer; Editing by Hugh Lawson
+Reporting by Angelo Amante; Writing by Crispian Balmer; Editing by Hugh Lawson and Frances Kerry